 What level of skating ability is required to participate in this event?

 Skate Boston is designed for intermediate to advanced level skaters.
 We will be skating in city streets, so you must be comfortable skating in a large group with traffic.
-Participants must be able to control speed (including on hills), have strong stopping and turning skills, and be comfortable with varied terrain (rough pavement/pot holes/jumping on and off curbs, etc.) Please see the list of recommended skating skills for the Sunday Morning City Skate on the ICB website.
+Participants must be able to control speed (including on hills), have strong stopping and turning skills, and be comfortable with varied terrain (rough pavement/pot holes/jumping on and off curbs, etc.)

 Is there any special equipment that I will need?